Dom Tower of Utrecht: Design and construction

-The Dom Tower was one of the largest towers constructed in Europe during the fourteenth century, and it was planned to show the power of the church in Utrecht.
 Its construction led preacher Geert Groote to protest against the vanity of such an immense project, suggesting it was too tall, too expensive and all but aesthetic.

 The tower consists of two square blocks, topped by a much lighter lantern.
 One of the most striking features is the absence of visible buttresses.
-Its particular shape and original architecture had a large influence on many other towers in the Netherlands, including the Martinitoren in Groningen.
 Upon completion in 1382 the tower stood 109 metres tall.
 However the height was increased during the restorations in 1910, to its present height of 112.5 metres.

 The Dom tower was a multifunctional building.
 In addition to being a belfry, it contained a private chapel of the Bishop of Utrecht on the first floor.
 It also served as a watchtower; the tower guard was housed on the second floor of the lower square block.

 Carillonneurs of the Dom Tower of Utrecht

-The Dom tower has a carillon in its building, there were many operators of the Carillon spanning from the 16th century to now.
+The Dom tower has a carillon in its building.
+There were many operators of the Carillon spanning from the 16th century to now.

 Here is a list of all the carillonneurs that played in the Dom tower: